-In any case in which the court has ordered the appointment of a CASA (court-appointed special advocate), the CASA must submit reports to the court at least two days before each of the following hearings: six-month review; 12-month review (permanency hearing); 18-month review (permanency review hearing); 24-month review (subsequent permanency review hearing); selection and implementation hearing (366.26 hearing); and post-permanency planning reviews.
+In any case in which the court has ordered the appointment of a CASA (court-appointed special advocate), the CASA must submit reports to the court at least two days before each of the following hearings: six-month review; 12-month review (permanency hearing); 18-month review (permanency review hearing); 24-month review (subsequent permanency review hearing); selection and implementation hearing (366.26 hearing); post-permanency planning reviews; and status reviews for nonminor dependents.
 The CASA may submit reports for any special hearings noticed to Voices for Children.
 If the CASA was appointed before the establishment of jurisdiction, the CASA may submit a report to the court at least two days before the jurisdiction/disposition hearing.
 The content of the report must be limited to the current condition of the child and needed services; jurisdictional issues must not be addressed (see Cal.
-Rules of Court, rule 5.655(g)(2)).
+Rules of Court, rule 5.655).

 Only parties and their counsel are entitled to receive copies of CASA reports.
-Relatives, de facto parents, foster parents, and service providers are not entitled to receive copies of CASA reports.
+Relatives, de facto parents, foster parents, service providers, and parents of nonminor dependents are not entitled to receive copies of CASA reports unless they file a Request for Disclosure pursuant to Welfare and Institutions Code section 827 (see rule 6.6.2) and the court grants the request.

 CASA reports will be copied and distributed by Voices for Children staff.

 (Adopted 1/1/2002; Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2012)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2012; Rev. 1/1/2014; Rev. 1/1/2017; Rev. 1/1/2018)